 Don’t forget to download this Hair-Mineral-Analysis.pdf to preview the patient written report.

-Get an insight and preview into the state of your overall health and it only takes a second and is step 1 to understanding your bodies’ biochemistry.
+Get an insight and preview into the state of your overall health.
+It taught me some fascinating things; it only takes a second and is step 1 to understanding your body’s biochemistry.

-Are you nutrient deficient?
-How to find out!
-You can take a hair sample from the back of the head and send it to a hair tissue mineral analysis (HTMA) laboratory for analysis.
+This could be how you can find out, it may be very helpful in the assessment of an individual’s trace and toxic element load.
+You can take a small hair sample from the back of the head and send it to a hair tissue mineral analysis (HTMA) laboratory for analysis.

 The mineral test kits, all include detailed, easy to read instructions; you can also watch this short video below.